††††† RELATES TO: KRS 150.170, 150.180, 150.370, 150.399, 150.400, 150.415, 150.416, 150.990

 ††††† (11) "Water set" means a trap set to submerge an animal in water upon capture.

 ††††† (12) "Youth" means a person who has not reached sixteen (16) years of age.

 ††††† (2) Furbearers may be taken during daylight hours only, except for the following, which may also be taken after daylight hours:

-††††† (3) Raccoon and opossum may be taken day or night, except that a person shall not take raccoons or opossums during daylight hours during the modern gun deer season, as established in 301 KAR 2:172.
+††††† (3) A person shall not take a raccoon or opossum during daylight hours during the modern gun deer season, as established in 301 KAR 2:172.

-††††† (4) A hunter shall not use a light from a boat to take raccoon or opossum.
+††††† (4) A hunter in a boat shall not use a light to take a raccoon or opossum.

 ††††† (a) A firearm;

 ††††† (b) Slingshot;

 ††††† (d) Any device to kill, injure, or force a raccoon or opossum from a tree or den.